moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Messages SHOULD be sent over the same stream if ordering is desired.

-## Prioritization
-MoQTransport utilizes stream prioritization to deliver the most important content during congestion.

-TODO: Revisit the prioritization scheme and possibly move some of this to {{priority-congestion}}.

-The producer may assign a numeric delivery order to each object ({{send-order}})

-This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.

-As explained in {{order-priorities-and-options}}, the working group has not reached consensus on how the emitters mark objects so that relays can apply their preferences.
-This leads to at least two possible implementations:

-* if using the "send order" logic, the sender SHOULD prioritize streams based on the send order.

-* if using the "priority" logic, the sender SHOULD send objects in streams corresponding to the object priority, and should mark these streams with the corresponding priority value.

-If two streams have the same send order, they SHOULD receive equal bandwidth (round-robin).

-QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
-In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.
-This is relatively easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.

-The sender MUST respect flow control even if means delivering streams out of send order.
-It is OPTIONAL to prioritize retransmissions.

 ## Cancellation
 A QUIC stream MAY be canceled at any point with an error code.
 The producer does this via a `RESET_STREAM` frame while the consumer requests cancellation with a `STOP_SENDING` frame.